What is the Church’s relationship to the New Covenant?

-When reading this passage, the question we must ask is this.
+When reading this passage, the question to ask is this.
 Have all the things Jeremiah prophesied concerning this New Covenant come to pass?
-If so, the Covenant seems fully in effect today.
-If not come to pass, it is not in effect.
+If so, the Covenant may be inferred to possibly be in effect today.
+If they have not come to pass, it is surely not in effect.

 It takes place “after those days” of judgment that preceded verses 31-34.

 The law is written in their inward parts (Israel/Judah)- and on hearts instead of on stone.